rrbiz662/arcade-game-clone/README.md

 # arcade-game-clone
 This project consists of a web page in which users can play a version of the arcade classic `Frogger`.
-The user must navigate their character accross the gameboard grid provided without colliding with any of the bugs moving accross the screen.
-When the user reaches the water the game is won.
+The user must navigate their character across the gameboard grid provided without colliding with any of the bugs moving across the screen.
+When the user reaches the water, the game is won.
 If a user collides with a bug while trying to cross the sidewalk, they are sent back to the starting position.

 The `Frogger` clone game demonstrates, creating and using `classes` with `JavaScript` version `ES6`.
 It includes various class `instance` methods and `static` methods that allow for the game to function properly.
 Additionally, various class `properties` are created and used throughout the game.